Francis X. Kane: Classified project

 In 1963, the Air Force Space Systems Division funded Colonel Kane to lead a classified project known as 621B.
 Phase I of 621B was for the engineering concept for a "space-based navigation system" that would later become known as the Global Positioning System (GPS/NAVSTAR).
 According to Colonel Brad Parkinson (USAF, retired), Project 621B had "many of the attributes that you now see in GPS.
 It has probably never been given its due credit."

-Colonel Kane formed the 621B team consisting of Air Force engineers and Aerospace corporation contractors in Los Angeles to lay the foundation for GPS development.
+Colonel Kane formed the 621B team consisting of Air Force engineers and Aerospace Corporation contractors in Los Angeles to lay the foundation for GPS development.
 The concept of operations established in Phase I was for a space-based system enabling 3-dimensional location (longitude, latitude, and altitude) globally, in all weather, at all times transmitting on a frequency established by the Scientific Advisory Board.
-The satellites use a time-differ-ence-of-arrival concept using precise satellite posi-tion and on-board atomic clocks to continuously generate navigation messages that can be receivedby users anywhere on Earth.
+The satellites use a time-differ-ence-of-arrival concept using precise satellite position and on-board atomic clocks to continuously generate navigation messages that can be received by users anywhere on Earth.
 The engineering concept addressed that a minimum of 24 satellites would be required for global coverage, at an altitude of 10,000 nautical miles, at 55 degrees inclination, and powered by hybrid solar and battery energy sources.